EarthyScience/SINDBAD/dev/.documenter/pages/code/models.md

-move all vegetation carbon pools except reserve to respective flow target when there is disturbance
+Moves carbon in all pools except reserve to their respective carbon flow target pools during disturbance events.

 **Parameters**
 - None